-Being the site of a Hindu temple and shrine, Batu Caves attracts thousands of worshippers and tourists, especially during the annual Hindu festival, Thaipusam.
+Being the site of a Hindu temple and shrine, it attracts thousands of worshippers and tourists, especially during the annual Hindu festival, Thaipusam.

 The Batu Caves takes its name from the Sungai Batu, which flows past the hill.
-Batu Caves is also the name of the nearby village.
+It is also the name of the nearby village.

 Of the various cave temples that comprise the site, the largest and best known is the Temple Cave, so named because it houses several Hindu shrines beneath its high vaulted ceiling.

 How to go

 Batu Caves is easily reached by KTM Komuter train using the Batu Caves-Port Klang Route, costing RM2.30 for a one-way journey from KL Sentral.

 This place may also be reached by bus 11 and 11D from Bangkok Bank Terminus (Near to Puduraya Bus Terminal) or bus U6 from Titiwangsa Bus Terminal.